Six Degrees of Separation (film): Plot

-Fifth Avenue socialite Ouisa Kittredge and her art dealer husband Flan are parents of "two at Harvard and a girl at Groton".
+Fifth Avenue socialite Ouisa Kittredge and her art dealer husband Flan are parents of "two at Harvard and a girl at Groton."
 However, the narrow world inhabited by the Kittredges and their public status as people interested in the arts make them easy prey for Paul.
 A skillful con-artist, Paul mysteriously appears at their door one night, injured and bleeding, claiming to be a close college friend of their Ivy League kids, as well as the son of Sidney Poitier.

 Ouisa and Flan are much impressed by Paul's fine taste, keen wit, articulate literary expositions and surprising culinary skill.
-His appealing facade soon has the Kittredges putting him up, lending him money and taking satisfaction in his praise for their posh lifestyle.
+His appealing facade fades as soon as the Kittredges put him up, lending him money and taking satisfaction in his praise for their posh lifestyle.
 Paul's scheme continues until, after he brings home a hustler, his actual indigence is revealed.
 The shocked Kittredges kick him out when it is revealed that they are but the most recent victims of the duplicity with which Paul has charmed his way into many upper-crust homes along the Upper East Side.

 Paul's schemes become anecdotes which are bantered about at their cocktail parties.
 In the end, Paul has a profound effect on the many individuals who encounter him, linking them in their shared experience.